Gene regulation in learning and memory

 Magic City Medcast

 StudentWiki.org is a community end-user editable website for UAB’s medical students meant to serve as a resource and repository for everything from study notes to clerkship tips to general advice on stethoscopes.
 With over 150 unique users accessing and editing it every week, it continues to grow into an incredible resource for current and future medical students.
-I launched the site in March of 2015 and it has already been used by over 1000 UAB medical students.
+I launched the site in March of 2015 and it has now been regularly utilized by well over 1000 UAB medical students.

 Image analysis software

 An ongoing interest of mine is image analysis, and I have developed several different toolkits and plugins to assist in microscopic video processing and image analysis.
 The utility of these range from allowing complex three dimensional analysis and statistics on stacks of images, to the detection of minute signal differences across time in video.
 These tools were developed for and have been utilized by multiple research laboratories for projects involving the detection of neural signals via infrared video tracings and the analysis of chondrocytic primary cilia orientation in the growth plate.